year CLAS sponsors an outstanding group of visiting scholars.

 Wage and Hour Division from 1993 to 1997.

-is teaches Latin American development and labor markets.
+is teaching a course on Latin American labor markets.

 Chilean Labor Market: A Key to Understanding Latin